getOutOfHereInSmallSteps/SigmaSW-Final/README.md

 # Important note

 Considering the deadline, hotfixes and new features implementations to the project will be commited to the new after-deadline branch.
 This may affect the display of the hosted page.

+The changes include:

+- Small fixes
+- Additional animations
+- Improved pagination, that involves limited data fetcthing (in progress)
+- Code refactoring and other optimisations (in progress)

 ---